 Table, large LCD CTV and tea/coffee maker.
 Iron and board available upon request.
 A DVD player (not in pic) is beside the CTV.

-Good sized cubicle avoid you from hitting any fixtures and hot water comes within seconds.
+The bathroom is big with good sized cubicle helps you to avoid hitting any fixtures and hot water comes within seconds.
 For Muslim guests, it’s nice to know a bidget water spray is by the toilet.
 The bathroom is equipped with hair dryer and everything works.
 The mirror do not get frosted after a hot shower.
 Bathroom amenities are in individual sealed packs.

 Shower cubicle in bathroom.
 The standard white towels are placed here.
 Bottled body wash and shampoo in cubicle.